A mind without purpose will wander in dark places...

 Enemy Mine: Molotch and Culzean want to recruit Ravenor to stop Slyte.
 While they are affiliated with Chaos, they make their living off the Imperium, and if a huge swath of it was destroyed by Slyte, they don't feel it would be in their best self-interest, so they want to keep Slyte from being entering the Materium.
 Ravenor refuses their offer, but circumstance later forces them all to work together to stop Slyte.

 Fantastic Drug: Several.
-Lho-sticks, a narcotic which are analogous to and as common as cigarettes.
+Lho-sticks, a narcotic which are analogous to, and as common as cigarettes.
 There are others mentioned, including yellodes, grinweed, baby blues, redlines, and obscura; the exact nature of most isn't exactly known beyond a street name, but obscura can obscure somebody from psychic perception.
-The biggest and most story-relevant are flects, shards of glass saturated with energy from the Warp, "used" by looking into.

 Gaia's Lament: Petropolis is a sterling example.
 Generations of dirty industry left enough air pollution that a slightly ravenous acid rain a common occurrence, rain exposure-induced cancer are the biggest killer just behind pollution-related emphysemas.
 And with some shades of cyberpunk to go with the rest of the Wretched Hive.

 Gladiator Games: Carnivora Circus, particularly when they dispose of intruders.